Total Credit Hours Required to Finish the Degree ( 122 Credit Hours ) as Follows

 | 010610025 | INTERMEDIATE ENGLISH | In Reading, students learn to skim; scan; identify the main and supporting details; make predictions and answer questions about a text; identify signal words, transitions, pronouns, and referents, parts of speech and verb tenses; guess the meaning of contextual words; recognize prefixes and suffixes, recognize noun, adjective, and adverb clauses, and distinguish between fact and opinion. | 3 | - | 2 |

 | 010610026 | INTERMEDIATE ENGLISH LAB | The Language Center courses are designed to help students cope with university education in English.
-The unlock listening and speaking 2 (Intermediate English Lab.) focuses on developing students’ listening, speaking and critical thinking skills.
+The textbook for listening and speaking 2 (Intermediate English Lab) focuses on developing students’ listening, speaking and critical thinking skills.
 Students watch videos, listen to audios, think critically to be able to speak about different topics using a simplified academic language.
 The intermediate English lab is meant to prepare students for speaking and listening contexts.
 Students learn strategies for improving listening comprehension and stimulating critical thinking.
 The language lab component is specifically designed to improve students’ speaking and listening skills. | 2 | 1 |

 |

 010610025 INTERMEDIATE ENGLISH In Reading, students learn to skim; scan; identify the main and supporting details; make predictions and answer questions about a text; identify signal words, transitions, pronouns, and referents, parts of speech and verb tenses; guess the meaning of contextual words; recognize prefixes and suffixes, recognize noun, adjective, and adverb clauses, and distinguish between fact and opinion.
-010610036 ADVANCED ENGLISH LAB This course aims at developing students listening and speaking skills.
-This is to be accomplished through helping them enrich their lexical input so that they can understand English language in its spoken forms as a focus and in its written form too.
-As a result, they will be able to communicate successfully.
-The course provides students with a series of listening, speaking, reading, pronunciation and vocabulary exercises that meet Bloom’s learning objectives.
-Furthermore, it aims at developing their critical thinking skills. |
+010610036 ADVANCED ENGLISH LAB This course develops students’ advanced English skills in listening, speaking, and critical thinking.
+The Advanced English Language Lab provides a practice-based environment where students engage with authentic materials and participate in interactive activities to improve comprehension and communication.
+The course also supports students in expressing ideas clearly using academic language and engaging thoughtfully in discussions. |

 010610025 INTERMEDIATE ENGLISH In Reading, students learn to skim; scan; identify the main and supporting details; make predictions and answer questions about a text; identify signal words, transitions, pronouns, and referents, parts of speech and verb tenses; guess the meaning of contextual words; recognize prefixes and suffixes, recognize noun, adjective, and adverb clauses, and distinguish between fact and opinion.
 010610026 INTERMEDIATE ENGLISH LAB The Language Center courses are designed to help students cope with university education in English.
-The unlock listening and speaking 2 (Intermediate English Lab.) focuses on developing students’ listening, speaking and critical thinking skills.
+The textbook for listening and speaking 2 (Intermediate English Lab) focuses on developing students’ listening, speaking and critical thinking skills.
 Students watch videos, listen to audios, think critically to be able to speak about different topics using a simplified academic language.
 The intermediate English lab is meant to prepare students for speaking and listening contexts.
 Students learn strategies for improving listening comprehension and stimulating critical thinking.
 The language lab component is specifically designed to improve students’ speaking and listening skills. |

 |